anpylar/anpylar-docs/docs/cli/creation.rst

 Apps/Modules/Components
 #######################

-There are three commands which can aid in creating the basic skeletons of
+There are three commands which can aid in creating the basic skeleton of

   - Applications: ``anpylar-application``